seatbelts/TypescriptExpressChallenge/README.md

 ### Description

-To test your familiarity or ability to quickly pick up our stack, we ask you to create a small CRUD API that uses NODE, Typescript, and the Firestore emulator.
+To test your familiarity or ability to quickly pick up our stack, we ask you to create a small CRUD API that uses Node, Typescript, and the Firestore Emulator.
 The entire project will run locally on your machine using Firebase's emulators for their cloud services.

 You will create the API using Express that is sitting behind a Firebase function.
 All the API routes are already stubbed out.
 Your task is to fill them out.
 All the specifications are in the comments in [functions/src/index.ts](functions/src/index.ts).